the-teachingRSE-project/competencies/competencies.md

 We start with a non-exhaustive overview of existing initiatives.
 The next section elaborates on the values that provide the guiding principles for the work of an RSE.
-Section 3 condenses and generalizes the workshop discussions into a set of generic skills.
+Section 3 condenses and generalises the workshop discussions into a set of generic skills.
 The skills themselves fall into three categories 'software engineering', 'research' and 'team skills'